Intersecting hexagons in 3-space: Introduction

 \section{Introduction}

-The general problem of finding the maximum number of hyperedges in a geometric hypergraph in $d$-dimensional space with certain forbidden configurations (intersections) was considered by Dey and Pach \cite{DeyPac98}.
+The problem of finding the maximum number of hyperedges in a geometric hypergraph in $d$-dimensional space with certain forbidden configurations (intersections) is a general problem in discrete geometry.
+Several such problems were considered by Dey and Pach in \cite{DeyPac98}.
 We are interested in finding the maximum number of (planar and convex) polygons on some vertex set of $n$ points in $3$-space, where no two of them are allowed to intersect in certain ways.
-In this paper, we confine ourselves in the $3$-space, and by polygons we mean planar polygons, i.e. the vertices are co-planar, which are convex.
-As usual, a $k$-gon (where $k \geq 3$) is a polygon with $k$ vertices.
+In this paper, we confine our attention to 3-space, and by polygons we mean planar polygons, i.e. the vertices are co-planar, which are convex.
+As usual, a $k$-$gon$ (where $k \geq 3$) is a polygon with $k$ vertices.